2x01-p2-1/2x01-p2-1/README.md

 Step 2: Open Command Prompt

-Step 3: Cd to the cloned main branch that you have choosen using "cd (cloned main branch)"
+Step 3: Type "cd (cloned main branch directory)" in the cmd

-Step 3: Cd to zoomaway using "cd zoomaway"
+Step 3: Type "cd zoomaway" in the cmd

 Step 4: Type "npm install" in the cmd